developeralain/developeralain/README.md

 developeralain/developeralain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+**JavaScript-Projects**
+- _Tic Tac Toe Game:_ created a basic Tic Tac Toe game with a computer opponent algorhythm built-in.
+- _Pizza Order Program:_ created a simple program to simulate ordering a pizza online.
+The user can select pizza size and toppings, and the program will keep track of the order total.
+When you place your order, a receipt describing your order and total owed is printed.
+- _Calculator Interface:_ created a simple calculator with a user interface that allows for basic arhythmetic functions to be performed.